immunefi-team/Bounty_Boosts/BadgerDAO (eBTC)/29002 - [SC - Insight] Incorrect implementation of EIP- domain separat....md

 # Incorrect implementation of EIP-712 domain separator construction

-Submitted on Mon Mar 04 2024 07:58:49 GMT-0400 (Atlantic Standard Time) by @cheatcode for [Boost | eBTC](https://immunefi.com/bounty/ebtc-boost/)
+Submitted on Mar 4th 2024 at 13:58:49 UTC by @cheatcode for [Boost | eBTC](https://immunefi.com/bounty/ebtc-boost/)

 Report ID: #29002